-Configuring OSPF 1
+Configuring Single Area OSPF

 The network commands entered on both routers include subnets directly connected to both routers.
 We can verify that the routers have become neighbors by typing the show ip ospf neighbors command on either router:

-You can see that R1 has learned about the network 192.168.0.0/24 through OSPF.
+You can see in the routing table that R1 has learned about the network 192.168.0.0/24 through OSPF.

-Configuring OSPF 2
+Configuring Multiarea OSPF

 Because R1 connects only to R2, we only need to establish a neighbor relationship with R2 and advertise directly connected subnet into OSPF.

 Configuration of R3 looks similar, but with one difference, namely area number.
-R3 is in the area 1.
+R3 is in area 1.

-Now R2 should have neighbor relationship with both R1 and R3.
+Now R2 should have a neighbor relationship with both R1 and R3.
 We can verify that by using the show ip ospf neighbor command:

 R2#show ip ospf neighbor Neighbor ID Pri State Date Time Address Interface 220.127.116.11 1 FULL/BDR 00:00:39 172.16.0.1 FastEthernet0/0 18.104.22.168 1 FULL/DR 00:00:36 192.168.0.2 FastEthernet0/1